kigichang/tech-docs/swift_language_guide_properties.markdown

 # Swift Language Guide - Properties

+* Constant Value Type is mean the constant value, so you can __NOT__ modify any properties in it.
+* Constant Reference Type is mean the constant reference value, you can __NOT__ assign a new instance to it, but you can modify variable properties in it.
+The constant properties can __NOT__ be modified as usual.

 ## Stored Properties

 Stored Property is a __Constant__ or __Variable__ stored as part of an __Instance__ of a particular __Class__ or __Structure__.